* before the Internet

 November 23, 2021

-Record and Tape Clubs – After much debate and several false starts, you joined the “Buy One, Get 12 Free” Columbia Record Club (oddly enough, based in Terre Haute).
-You got your 12 free LPs and took the considerable hit for the “Buy One.”
-And then you tried hard to remember to mail in your “Cancel Me!” to the curiously slow-to-respond Columbia staff before next month’s killer Amount Due took a $27 bite out of your summer lawn-care savings.
-After you scored Boston’s “Don’t Look Back” and that Kansas album you always eyed at the record store, finding the next 3-4 LPs was a degree of difficulty higher.
-And by the ninth choice you were looking at The Star Wars Soundtrack and asking your sister, hypothetically what she’d pick.
+Record and Tape Clubs – After much debate and several false starts, you joined the ‘Buy One, Get 12 Free’ Columbia Record Club — oddly based in Terre Haute.
+You got your 12 free LPs and absorbed the hit for the ‘Buy One.’
+Then you tried hard to remember to mail the ‘Cancel Me!’ card before next month’s killer Amount Due took a $27 bite out of your summer lawn-care savings.
+After scoring Boston’s ‘Don’t Look Back’ and that Kansas album you’d always eyed at the record store, finding the next three or four LPs was a higher degree of difficulty.
+By the ninth choice you were looking at The Star Wars Soundtrack and asking your sister, hypothetically, what she’d pick.

 The cassette tape revolution / Boomboxes – Cassette players brought with them the ability to tape an album, and create mixtapes (initially laborious and filled with meaning as author Nick Hornby brilliantly captured in High Fidelity).
 You could buy the factory cassette rather than the album (which I avoided).

-About a year after I bought the big bedroom stereo I added a component tape deck, giving me the official power, at age 16, to record albums and create mixtapes.
-And later on in 1982 our family owned a Sony boombox that went with Jim, Greg and me on the daily summer drive from my house to the Racquet Club pool.
-Because doesn’t everyone else in the venue want to hear what you’re listening to?
+About a year after I bought the big bedroom stereo I added a component tape deck, granting me, at 16, official power to record albums and create mixtapes.
+In 1982, our family owned a Sony boombox that went with Jim, Greg and me on the daily summer drive from my house to the Racquet Club pool.
+Because clearly everyone else at the venue wanted to hear what we were listening to.

-His response — “The latter.
-In New York Metro Area it was WOR (Mets, maybe Knicks) and WPIX (Yankees, Abbot & Costello, Cookie Pus, Crazy Eddie, etc.) Howard Stern had a short-lived TV show on one of those.
-I’m being NY-centric; those channels existed in most of the major metro areas.”
+His response: “The latter.
+In the New York metro area, it was WOR (Mets, maybe Knicks) and WPIX (Yankees, Abbott & Costello, Cookie Puss, Crazy Eddie, etc.).
+Howard Stern even had a short-lived TV show on one of them.
+I’m being NY-centric, but most major markets had something similar.”

-Comedy albums — One of the most parent-approved ways you learned about the adult world when coming of age was via stand-up comedy recordings.
-During my formative years these recordings included performances by Bill Cosby, Bob Newhart, Steve Martin, and George Carlin, as well as a ten-inch 1950s Kermit Shafer “Pardon My Blooper” record my parents owned, and comedy albums from National Lampoon, Monty Python, Richard Pryor owned by friends.
-True then, and now.
-When our son Ben was 11, he’d drift off to sleep to the Pandora “Jim Gaffigan Channel” he had created.
+Comedy albums — One of the most parent-approved ways you learned about the adult world during adolescence: stand-up comedy recordings.
+In my formative years these included Bill Cosby, Bob Newhart, Steve Martin and George Carlin, plus a ten-inch 1950s Kermit Shafer ‘Pardon My Blooper’ record my parents owned, and comedy albums from National Lampoon, Monty Python and Richard Pryor belonging to friends.
+True then and now: when our son Ben was 11, he’d drift off to sleep to the Pandora ‘Jim Gaffigan Channel’ he’d created.
 In my day, it was the comedy album.

-If regular TV was driving a Chevy 35 mph, getting HBO was like strapping in to a Lamborghini Countach
+If regular TV moved at 35 mph, HBO felt like a Lamborghini Countach.

-Sports annuals — such as Street & Smith’s… trying to recall others.
-This entry inspired by The Sporting News, which I didn’t subscribe to and which my go-to stores either didn’t carry or keep for long in stock.
-Although I am aware it was bi-weekly, I did not consume it regularly.
-I’d buy the odd TSN about once every couple months.
-Unintentionally that made it feel like a rare treat.
+Sports annuals — Street and Smith’s, The Sporting News.
+I didn’t subscribe to TSN and my go-to stores either didn’t carry it long or ran out of stock quickly.
+Though aware it published bi-weekly, I’d buy the odd issue once every couple of months — which made it feel like a rare treat.

-Since I’m a loyal IU hoops and Bob Knight disciple (32-0 season was when I was eleven) the new Street & Smith’s that came out every November was huge.
-S&S was one of the only comprehensive, affordable “previews” of an entire sport that you could purchase.
-So it served as a college basketball reference, or “yearbook,” where you could see roster, schedules, and expert team analyses in one place.
-I know someone who only slammed S&S as a gambler’s bible.
-I never saw it that way; to me it was simply a timely reference manual that anyone else could have produced (but no one did).
+As a loyal IU hoops and Bob Knight disciple (the 32-0 season arrived when I was 11), the new Street and Smith’s dropping every November carried weight.
+It served as a college basketball reference, or yearbook — roster, schedules and expert team analyses in one place.
+I know someone who used it strictly as a gambler’s bible.
+To me it functioned as a timely reference manual that anyone else could have produced.
+Nobody did.

 The Sears Wish Book, hell yeah!